Australia Privacy Policy

 Our main purposes in collecting, holding, using and disclosing credit related information about individuals are:

-• to assess as to whether we will provide credit terms;
+• To assess as to whether we will provide credit terms;

-• for the ongoing review and management of an account, such as invoicing;
+• For the ongoing review and management of an account, such as invoicing;

-• to assist clients to avoid defaulting on their credit obligations;
+• To assist clients to avoid defaulting on their credit obligations;

-• to participate in the credit reporting system; and
+• To participate in the credit reporting system; and

-• to undertake debt recovery and enforcement activities.
+• To undertake debt recovery and enforcement activities.

 You have a right to request the credit reporting body not to use your credit related information if you believe on reasonable grounds that you have been or are likely to be a victim of fraud.
 You may obtain a copy of the credit reporting body’s management of credit information policy by contacting them as follows: